Worship Leaders & Chaplains at General Assembly

-Those interested in Youth and Young Adult worship leadership and chaplaincy positions can apply through the Office of Youth and Young Adult Ministries.
-The Youth Caucus and the Young Adult Caucus (youngadults [at] uua [dot] org) have open application processes for worship coordinators of their respective caucuses.
-These Caucus worship leaders also help plan the Synergy worship service and often invite other youth and young adults to be participants, speakers, and more.
+Those interested in Youth and Young Adult worship leadership and chaplaincy positions can apply through the Lifespan Faith Engagement Office (LiFE).
+Young Adults at General Assembly and General Assembly Youth have open application processes for worship coordinators of their respective caucuses.
+These youth and young adult worship leaders also help plan the Synergy worship service and often invite other youth and young adults to be participants, speakers, and more.

 General Assembly Chaplains

 The General Assembly Planning Committee (GAPC) is committed to providing a rich and rewarding experience to all attendees at General Assemblies.
 As a part of this commitment, the General Assembly Planning Committee is funding GA registrations for five volunteers selected to serve as GA Chaplains.
 These individuals must be ministers in final fellowship with the Unitarian Universalist Association Ministerial Fellowship Committee (MFC) and in good standing with the Unitarian Universalist Ministers Association (UUMA), who have excellent pastoral skills and bring knowledge and skills in both anti-oppression work and cultural sensitivity.